ngrodzitski/opio/README.md

     // See `opio/net/stats.hpp`  for more details.
     using operation_watchdog_t = /*...*/;

-    // A type that provides a buffer abstruction.
+    // A type that provides a buffer abstraction.
     // The type is obligated to have a certain API
     // in order to be used by the library.
     // See `opio/net/buffer.hpp` and `opio/net/heterogeneous_buffer.hpp`